GunnerLab/mcce4_tutorial/docs/guide/pKa_analysis.md

 pKa analysis produces 3 output files:

-1) **fort.38**: Reports the average occupanct of each side-chain conformer over the tittration.
-Looking at the titration curve for lysine in lysozyme and extrapolating from the middle of the curve (where there is a 50% of ionized and non-ionized lysine) the pka can be obtained by extrapolating from the center to the pH axis, where at this point the pKa is the same.
+1) **fort.38**: reports the average occupancy of each side-chain conformer over the course of the titration.
+From the titration curve of lysine in lysozyme, the pKₐ can be determined by identifying the midpoint of the curve, where the lysine is 50% ionized and 50% non-ionized.
+Projecting this midpoint onto the pH axis yields the pKₐ value.

  <img width="580" height="341" alt="Screenshot 2026-01-12 at 5 29 35 PM" src="https://github.com/user-attachments/assets/761c920c-448d-46a4-82a6-3dd34eb3c5a2" />